Recommended guitar sizes for children

-- ¼ size: 5 – 7 year olds
+- ¼ size: 5 – 7-year-olds

-- ½ size: 7 – 9 year olds
+- ½ size: 7 – 9-year-olds

-- ¾ size: 9 – 11 year olds
+- ¾ size: 9 – 11-year-olds

 - ⅞ and full size: 11 years +

-Learning an instrument has shown all kinds of positive benefits for children but those first few weeks really are make or break.
-As a father I know how frustrating it can be when your child is learning their first open chord shapes only for their hands, not to be able to wrap around the neck and fret the required notes.
+Learning an instrument has shown many positive benefits for children but those first few weeks make or break.
+I know, when playing the role of guitar teacher how frustrating it can be teaching a child their first open chords, only for their hands to be too small to fret the required notes.

 I’ve also added a column for hand length and span.
 If unsure, check your child’s measurements against the recommended size column.
-If your child has a smaller or larger handspan or hand length I’d recommend basing your decision on this metric more than age.
+If your child has a smaller or larger handspan or hand length I’d recommend basing your decision on this metric more than their age.

 |Age||Avg.
 Hand Span||Avg.
 Hand Length||Recommended Size||Scale Length (average. only)|

-|1 – 4||NA – 4.75”||4.75 – 5″||Toy Guitar||NA|
+|1 – 4||NA – 4.75”||4.75 – 5″||Toy guitar||NA|

 |5 – 7||5.75” – 6.25”||5 – 7″||1/4||18.50” – 19”|